Billaferd/QuantumNexus/Card Creation Guidelines.md

 ### Terrain Cards

 Terrain cards grant bonuses to units on the battlefield, altering the strategic landscape.
+Terrain cards can only be deployed to the battlefield.

 ## Rank